robert-westenberger/knowledgebase/frontend-masters-notes/typescript-fundamentals-v3.md

 ```

 ## Interfaces
 An interface is a way of defining an object type.
-An "object type" can be thought of as, "an instance ofa class could conceivably look like this".
+An "object type" can be thought of as, "an instance of a class could conceivably look like this".

+### Inheritance